Driving in Bulgaria

 Telephone Numbers in Europe:

-be used in all EU Countries and it can be dialled from
+all EU Countries and it can be dialled from a locked

 abroad - British Government website.
 Contains